rahims/Support-Dashboard/README.markdown

 Installation of Support Dashboard is similar to many other PHP/MySQL apps you may have used in the past.
-It consists of creating the MySQL database and table (steps 1 and 2), copying the folder to your server (steps 3 and 4), editing the configurations files with values for your setup (steps 5, 6, and 7), and, lastly, pointing Twilio to the correct handler (step 8).
+It consists of creating the MySQL database and table (steps 1 and 2), copying the folder to your server (steps 3, 4, and 5), editing the configuration files with values for your setup (steps 6, 7, and 8), and, lastly, pointing Twilio to the correct handler (step 9).

 1. Make a MySQL database for Support Dashboard (optionally, you can just add the table to an existing database).